 Text: Not Impossible: The Art and Joy of Doing What Couldn't Be Done by Mick Ebeling.

 Theme: “Invention and Technology for the Good of Humanity”

 Text: Creative Confidence: Unleashing the Creative Potential Within Us All by Tom Kelley and David Kelly.

 Theme: "Innovating for Change: Engaging Locally and Globally"

-For more information or questions regarding the i2e Dialogue events, please contact the Office of Student Activities by email email@example.com or call 646.997.3800.
+For more information or questions regarding the First Year Dialogue events, please contact the Office of Student Activities via email at firstname.lastname@example.org or call 646.997.3800.